phodal/awesome-iot/README.md

 * [ELIoT ★ 76 ⧗ 48](https://github.com/c3d/elfe) - Extensible Language for Everyday (and the Internet of Things)
 * [eLua ★ 393 ⧗ 1](https://github.com/elua/elua) - Quickly prototype and develop embedded software applications with the power of Lua and run them on a wide range of microcontroller architectures.
-* [IoTDL ★ 9 ⧗ 8](https://github.com/dpjanes/iotdb-iotql) - an SQL-like language for the IoT.
 * **[JerryScript ★ 1244 ⧗ 0](https://github.com/Samsung/jerryscript)** - A JavaScript engine for Internet of Things.
 * **[luvit ★ 2237 ⧗ 0](https://github.com/luvit/luvit)** - Node.JS for the Lua Inventor.
 * **[MicroPython ★ 3070 ⧗ 0](https://github.com/micropython/micropython)** - MicroPython is a lean and fast implementation of the Python 3 programming language that is optimised to run on a microcontroller.